What Your Attorney Won't Tell You About the Money

 -

 Listen to The Private Sessions.
-17 episodes where I walk you through every major financial issue in divorce, one on one.
-The first three are free.
+Audio episodes where I walk you through every major financial issue in divorce, one at a time, the way I would explain it across my desk.
+The first three are free, no email required.
 Start listening here.

 -